 I love cheap and cheerful, in almost anything, and at £5.00 a bottle (approximately $6.50) this wine was definitely cheap - and quite cheerful.

 Purchased at Sainsbury's, The Takeout, 2015 Sangiovese (Rubicone IGT) was just the wine to pair with Thud's pasta bake; a hearty dish of baked ziti, meatballs and tons of cheese - which we ate in.
-Whilst I would have liked a little bit more acid (though, unfortunately, I think I did detect a bit of VA), The Takeout was smooth, plummy and quite easy to drink.
+Whilst I would have liked a little bit more acid (though, unfortunately, I think I did detect a bit of volatile acidity), The Takeout was smooth, plummy and, ultimately, quite easy to drink.

 The label on the bottle (funnily enough, most info about this wine is on the front label), recommends drinking this wine with tacos and burritos, amongst other things.
 Good English fare?
 Hee, hee, I think not.
 Saying that, it is a commonly held misconception that English people do not like spicy food.
 On the contrary, Mexican food may be eaten in England now, but the English have been shovelling down curry for more than 250 years.
 But marketing is marketing and the whole, "Enjoy fine dining from the comfort of your couch" and "Great wine to take away" is this wine-peddler's schtick.
 Especially when paired with the slightly silly food pairing suggestions, (see what I did there?)